manuGil/online-core/docs/source/data-quality.rst

 Task 2
    Copy the coordinates from the Identity Results dialog and paste them in the spreadsheet ``rmse.xls`` :numref:`fig-rmse` You will need Microsoft Excel or Libre Office to open the file.
-Remember that true values are the ones associated with the *geodesic_marks* layer and that the measured values are the ones associated with the peaks layer.
+Remember that true values are the ones associated with the *'geodesic_marks'* layer and that the measured values are the ones associated with the *'peaks'* layer.
 Repeat this process for more points (minimum 4, maximum 8).
 The RMSE will be computed automatically a the bottom of the table.

 .. _fig-rmse:
 .. figure:: _static/img/task-rmse.png